facebookresearch/FAMBench/README.md

 ** For multiple device, single node: ** For Training, multidevice configurations give good insight into how single nodes perform within a cluster - this can be combined with microbenchmarks on the cluster to predict overall performance.
 For inference, this is a great reflection of actual workloads.
 This has the added advantage of being quick and easy for debugging and experiments.

-** For Clusters: ** Running these benchmarks on a cluster gives best indication of performance for Training but does not add additional information for Inference.
-The downside is, obviously, these runs are more costly to setup and run.
+** For Clusters: ** Running these benchmarks on a cluster gives the best indication of performance for Training but does not add additional information for Inference.
+The downside is, obviously, these runs are more costly to set up and run.

 ### How Results are Consumed